Just-Some-Bots/MusicBot/_posts/2024-05-26-dev-overhaul.md

       - Tested Debian 11.3 installation.
       - Tested Raspberry Pi OS (Desktop i386, reported as Debian 11).
    * Added new `install.ps1` script.
+   * The `np` command now makes use of embeds if set to.

    **Final Notes:**
    All changes may not be documented here and it's in your best interest to look at [commits](https://github.com/Just-Some-Bots/MusicBot/commits/dev/) on the repo if you want more in depth explanation of the changes made recently.